Rukario/Schande/README.md

 python3 -x /mnt/Schande.bat
 ```

-3. Schande.bat on first run will create a new file: Schande.cd, open it in your favorite text editor and add a rule there (to establish your capabilities to open and edit it), refer to the premade Schande.cd for inspiration.
+3. Schande.bat on first run will create a new file: Schande.cd, open it in your favorite text editor to edit rules, refer to the premade Schande.cd for inspiration.

 4A.
 Paranoids: (H)elp, (V)iew page source

 4B.
 Braves: (I)nput

+4C.
+Leaving it in background for HTML server (if enabled)